diodechain/website/_posts/2020-03-20-the-stanford-blockchain-conference-2020-recap.md

 ![](../assets/img/blog/StanfordBC_07.jpg)

 CTO [Dominic Letz](https://twitter.com/dominicletz) recently put out a development update in a [blog post](/diode/Diode-February-Update-20048/).
-Key updates included: we launched a MetaMask compatible Prenet Explorer, launched a Web3 gateway that allows proxying traffic directly into the Diode-Mesh-Network without the need to locally install a client, launched a feelt development interface as part of our efforts in pushing forward our Prenet Explorer, as well as deployed a simple Blockchain Name System (BNS) contract on the [Diode prenet](/prenet/#/).
+Key updates included: we launched a MetaMask compatible Prenet Explorer, launched a Web3 gateway that allows proxying traffic directly into the Diode-Mesh-Network without the need to locally install a client, launched a felt development interface as part of our efforts in pushing forward our Prenet Explorer, as well as deployed a simple Blockchain Name System (BNS) contract on the [Diode prenet](/prenet/#/).

 Check out the [demo video](https://youtu.be/Zibg-6CClc4) to learn about the benefits of Diode network.
 In the video, our engineers demonstrate some of the ways to use Diode’s Go client to do live video streaming.
 More technical details can be viewed on Diode's [Github repository](https://github.com/diodechain).